AtomicDonuts/Progetto_Computings/README.md

 ## 🔭 Project Description

-This project implements a data analysis pipeline for the automatic classification of astrophysical sources from the **Fermi-LAT 4FGL catalog**.
+This project implements a complete data analysis pipeline for the automatic classification of astrophysical sources from the **Fermi-LAT 4FGL catalog**.
+The primary goal is to distinguish between the two largest classes of gamma-ray emitters—**Active Galactic Nuclei (AGN)** and **Pulsars**—and to predict classifications for unassociated sources based on their spatial, temporal, and spectral characteristics.

-The core of the work is an **Artificial Neural Network (ANN)** designed to analyze the spectral characteristics of the sources and classify them into their respective astrophysical categories.
+The core of the project is a **Deep Neural Network (DNN)** trained to analyze these features with high accuracy.

 ## 🌍 Interactive Map

-An automatically generated interactive map displaying the distribution of the classified sources is available.
+An automatically generated interactive map displaying the distribution of classified sources is available.
+* **Visualization:** Uses **Plotly** to project sources onto a **Mollweide projection** using Galactic Coordinates.
+* **Automation:** A GitHub Action automatically regenerates and deploys the map to GitHub Pages whenever the dataset or map script is updated.

 👉 **[Click here to view the Interactive Map](https://atomicdonuts.github.io/Progetto_Computings/map/)**

 ## 📂 Repository Structure

-* `ann/`: Jupyter Notebooks and scripts for the Neural Network.
+* `dnn/`: Contains Jupyter Notebooks, training scripts, and the model architecture.
-* `map/`: Scripts for generating the interactive map.
+* `map/`: Scripts for generating the interactive HTML map.
-* `fits_import/`: Modules for processing FITS files.
+* `fits_import/`: Modules for processing raw FITS files into CSV format.
+* `imports/`: Custom utility modules used across the project.
+* `files/`: Contains the raw dataset files.
-* `.github/workflows/`: Workflows for automation.
+* `.github/workflows/`: CI/CD workflows for automation.

-## ⚙️ Repository Management

-The project follows structured development practices:
-* **CI/CD**: Uses **GitHub Actions** for the automatic generation and deployment of the updated map to GitHub Pages.
-* **Issues**: Tracks development and bugs via GitHub Issues for organized workflow management.

 ## 📦 Installation

-All necessary dependencies (e.g., `astropy`, `tensorflow`, `plotly`) are listed in the `requirements.txt` file.
+All necessary dependencies (e.g., `astropy`, `tensorflow`, `plotly`, `pandas`) are listed in the `requirements.txt` file.

 To install the environment: